 - d.
-Notify the Miami-Dade County Office of Emergency Management, which will make proper notification to federal and state agencies as required by federal and state laws. - e.
-Request assistance from appropriate federal and state agencies through the Miami-Dade County Office of Emergency Management. - f.
+Notify Miami-Dade Emergency Management, which will make proper notification to federal and state agencies as required by federal and state laws - e.
+Request assistance from appropriate federal and state agencies through Miami-Dade Emergency Management. - f.
 Initiate request for assistance from appropriate agencies necessary to neutralize and/or contain the hazardous materials involved. - g.
 Give full cooperation to assisting agencies involved in determining action to be taken to contain the hazardous materials involved. - h.
 Ensure vehicle, equipment, and personnel decontamination and monitoring when necessary. - i.
 Miami-Dade Fire Rescue Emergency Medical Services will coordinate with Miami-Dade OEM and municipal EMS the emergency medical transportation of persons in need of such services, and assist in the evacuation and transfer of patients from hospitals and nursing homes in the affected areas.
 Further they will assist in the evacuation of persons with special needs who are unable to evacuate themselves. - j.
-Appoint liaison to the Emergency Operations Center. - County Permitting, Environmental and Regulatory Affairs (PERA) The Miami-Dade County PERA is responsible for: - a.
-Providing technical support in identifying, containing, and removing hazardous materials releases; - b.
-Providing technical support in the assessment of potential environmental damage and potential health risks associated with hazardous materials discharges; - c.
-Providing coordination and initiating requests for services from emergency response subcontractors and hazardous waste disposal firms; - d.
-Providing laboratory support for analysis of environmental samples; - e.
-Providing site-specific information regarding site plans, chemical inventories and operations at PERA permitted industrial facilities; - f.
-Documenting releases and providing subsequent monitoring and/or enforcement to ensure clean-up and restoration of acceptable operations after emergency situations have been controlled. - g.
 Appoint liaison to the Emergency Operations Center.